jsgoyette/wanchain-docs/bitcoin-setup.md

 These instructions cover how to set up a bitcoind node with RPC enabled, so that the node can be accessed programmatically.

+## Install bitcoind

-Of course there are more ways than what is listed here to obtain the bitcoind binary.
+There are more ways than what is listed here to obtain the bitcoind binary.
 Below simply lists a couple of the easier ways.

-## Install bitcoind

 #### Option 1 - Install Bitcoin Core